mbiokyle29/simple-messenger/README.md

 ```

 Note that this should never need to be re-run, and it will error if ran again (the `migrations/` directory already exists).
-The following command should be run when brining up a new development environment: `make db_upgrade`
+The following command should be run when bringing up a new development environment: `make db_upgrade`

 Changes to the schema should be captured using `make db_migrate` and a subsequently applied to the DB using `make db_upgrade`.
 Note that migrations only apply to the default database.
 The tests create/destroy tables on `simple_messenger_test` during test execution.